-Each fund pays T. Rowe Price an annual fee (the "Fee"), and each fee is listed in the following table.
-The Fee is paid monthly to T. Rowe Price on the first business day of the next succeeding calendar month and is the sum of the daily Fee accruals for each month.
-The daily Fee accrual for any particular day is calculated by multiplying the fraction of one (1) over the number of calendar days in the year by the appropriate Fee rate.
-The product of this calculation is multiplied by the net assets of the fund for that day as determined in accordance with the fund's prospectus as of the close of business from the previous business day on which the fund was open for business.
+The monthly Fund Fee (Monthly Fund Fee) is the sum of the daily Fund Fee accruals (Daily Fund Fee Accruals) for each month.
+The Daily Fund Fee Accrual for any particular day is computed by multiplying the fraction of one (1) over the number of calendar days in the year by the individual fund fee.
+The product of this calculation is multiplied by the net assets of the fund for that day, as determined in accordance with the fund's prospectus as of the close of business on the previous business day on which the fund was open for business.